stylus/stylus/docs/variables.md

        margin-left: -(@width / 2)
        margin-top: -(@height / 2)

-  Another extremely useful use-case is conditionally defining properties based on the existence of others within mixins.
+  Another useful use-case is conditionally defining properties based on the existence of others within mixins.
 In the following example we apply a default `z-index` of `1`, but _only_ if `z-index` was not previously specified.

       position()
         position: arguments